Team GB

 Team GB is the brand name used since 1999 by the British Olympic Association (BOA) for their British Olympic team.
-The brand was developed after the nation's poor performance in the 1996 Summer Olympics, and is now a trademark of the BOA.
+The brand was developed after the nation's poor performance in the 1996 Summer Olympics in Atlanta and is now a trademark of the BOA.
 It is meant to unify the team as one body, irrespective of each member athlete's particular sport.
 Officially, the team is the "Great Britain and Northern Ireland Olympic Team", although athletes from Northern Ireland may opt to compete under the auspices of the Olympic Federation of Ireland instead.

 History

 The British Olympic Association's director of marketing, Marzena Bogdanowicz, felt that the official and abbreviated names of the Great Britain and Northern Ireland Olympic team were a mouthful.
-She first thought of the 'Team GB' concept in 1996 or 1997, and said: "I went to the games in 1996 and the logo at the time was just the lion and the rings, but we weren't strong enough as a brand to just be a lion and the rings.
+She first thought of the 'Team GB' concept in 1996 or 1997, and said: "I went to the games in 1996 in Atlanta and the logo at the time was just the lion and the rings, but we weren't strong enough as a brand to just be a lion and the rings.
 So coming back I wanted to find something that was less of a mouthful, and also had that team feel.
 We looked at the options and came up with Team GB".

 The name was trademarked in September 1999 at the United Kingdom Intellectual Property Office (UK IPO).